 Configure Privacy Levels

-Privacy Levels is a setting that is set to Combine data according to your Privacy Level settings for each source by default, which means that Privacy Levels is not enabled.
+Privacy Levels is set to Combine data according to your Privacy Level settings for each source by default, which means that Privacy Levels are enforced.

 |Combine data according to your Privacy Level settings for each source (on, and the default setting)||Privacy level settings are used to determine the level of isolation between data sources when combining data.|